by Carol Baxter

 In 1875, Irish-born Americans plot to help their homeland throw off the yoke of British oppression.
 Their plan to liberate Irish political prisoners – Fenians – from Australia's last convict colony is both audacious and perilous.
 Could it possibly succeed?

-The American whaler Catalpa docks in Western Australia in 1876 on a secret mission to liberate Irish political prisoners - Fenians - from under the noses of their British captors.
+The American whaler Catalpa docks in Western Australia in 1876 on a secret mission to pluck Irish political prisoners – Fenians – from the grasp of their British captors.
 But nothing goes according to plan.

 Have you heard about the American ghost ship that became one of the world's greatest maritime mysteries?
 These two talks grippingly recount the discovery, the investigation, and the theories proposed to explain its abandonment.